 Transcript

 Hello everyone, I'm back today with Mathieu.
-We are going to do some dialogues together.
-We are going to discuss together today.
-I have prepared questions with about ten topics that we will discuss together.
-Mathieu does not know these topics so that we can have natural conversations, conversations like we have in everyday life.
+We're going to do some dialogues together.
+We're going to talk together today.
+I've prepared questions with a dozen or so topics that we're going to tackle together.
+Mathieu doesn't know any of these subjects, so we'll be able to have natural conversations, just like we do in everyday life.

-I'll post key words or important phrases throughout the video, based on our discussions, based on what we're saying.
-If you need the full subtitles, feel free to enable them directly in YouTube.
+I'll display key words or important phrases throughout the video, depending on our discussions, depending on what we're saying.
+If you need full subtitles, feel free to activate them directly in YouTube.

-Let's start right away with the first theme which is a very important theme when learning a language.
-It's the theme of introductions.
-So Mathieu, could you introduce yourself?
-I'm going to ask you some questions.
+Let's start right away with the first theme, which is a very important one when learning a language.
+It's about introductions.
+So Mathieu, would you like to introduce yourself?
+I'm going to ask you a few questions.
 Can you tell us your name?
 How old are you?
 Where are you from?
-If you have an accent.
+Do you have an accent?

-So my name is Mathieu, I am 36 years old.
-I come from the South East of France, in a village near Marseille.
-And so I have an accent, an accent from the South of France.
+So my name's Mathieu, I'm 36.
+I come from the south-east of France, in a village near Marseille.
+So I have an accent, an accent from the South of France.

 Can you tell us a little about your career path?
 Can you tell us a little bit about your professional life?

 So my professional life.
-So I started a business when I was 18 years old.
-That's how I got started in my professional life.
-After that, I started another company.
-Then I traveled around the world a bit.
-Then I was employed in a company in Paris, where I was marketing director and director of the company.
+So I started a company when I was 18.
+That's how I started my professional life.
+After that, I set up another company.
+After that, I did a bit of traveling around the world.
+After that, I worked for a company in Paris, where I was marketing director and head of the company.
 And then...
-Well, with Elisabeth, I help you to do what you need on Hellofrench.
+Well, with Elisabeth, I help you do what you need to do on Hellofrench.

 He helps me a lot, a lot.
-We don't see him on the screen very often, but it's true that he does a lot of work.
+We don't often see him on screen, but it's true that he does a lot of work.
 And do you have any passions in life?
-Do you have any hobbies in your life?
+Do you have any day-to-day hobbies?

-Yes, I do a lot of sports, I do a lot of running.
+Yes, I do a lot of sport, a lot of running.
 I've run several marathons and all that.
-And then I did a lot of weight training too.
-And then, apart from that, normal passions, watching movies, documentaries too.
-We like to watch documentaries together and that's it.
-And traveling too, traveling.
+I've also done a lot of weight training.
+And then, apart from that, normal passions, watching films, documentaries too.
+We really enjoy watching documentaries together.
+And travel too, travelling.

-It's a good thing that you talk about travels because it leads us directly to the second theme which is travels.
-We're leaving very soon for our honeymoon, we're going to the United States and I was wondering if you could explain a little bit where we're going and especially tell me what...
-The visit or the city where you're most looking forward to do these visits or to go if it's a city.
+It's great that you're talking about travel, because that leads us straight to the second theme, which is travel.
+We're going on our honeymoon very soon, to the United States, and I was wondering if you could tell me a little bit about where we're going and especially what...
+The visit or the city you're most looking forward to visiting or going to if it's a city.

-Then we go to the United States.
-What we planned to do is a road trip, so we are going to arrive in San Francisco, we are going to take a car in San Francisco, we are going to stay a few days too, obviously in the city.
-From there, in fact, we will take the car, we will go to the park of Yosemite.
-We are going to stay a few days.
-Then, we leave towards Vegas to go to Las Vegas to the Grand Canyon, Bryce Canyon also.
-After that, we are going to go down again to go to San Diego.
-San Diego same, we are going to stay some days.
-Then, we go up towards Los Angeles and then we make all the coast to return to San Francisco where we are going to leave the car that we rented before.
-And from San Francisco, we are going to take a plane to go to Chicago and to stay a few days in Chicago.
-That's it.
+So we're going to the United States.
+What we're planning is a road trip, so we're going to arrive in San Francisco, we're going to pick up a car in San Francisco, we're going to stay a few days there too, obviously in the city.
+From there, in fact, we'll take the car and go to Yosemite Park.
+We'll stay a few days.
+Then we're off to Vegas, to go to Las Vegas to the Grand Canyon, Bryce Canyon too.
+After that, we'll head back down to San Diego.
+We'll be staying in San Diego for a few days.
+Then we'll head back up to Los Angeles and do the whole coast to get back to San Francisco, where we'll leave the car we rented beforehand.
+And from San Francisco, we'll take a plane to Chicago and stay there for a few days.
+And that's it.

 So the city...
-That is, the one I would like to do, the one I'm looking forward to the most.
-So I think it's San Diego because I've been to San Francisco, Los Angeles and Chicago.
-I really want to go back there because they're beautiful cities.
+That's what I'd like to do, the one I'm looking forward to the most.
+I think it's San Diego because I've been to San Francisco, Los Angeles and Chicago.
+I really want to go back there because they're wonderful cities.
 There's a lot to do.
-A lot of things to see.
-It's very different from what we live in Europe.
-And then, San Diego, I don't know at all.
-So it will be a place to discover together.
+Lots of things to see.
+It's a real change of scenery compared to Europe.
+And I don't know San Diego at all.
+So it's going to be a place to discover together.

 Especially since we're going to a baseball game.
-Yeah.
+Yeah, we are.
 We're really looking forward to it because, in Europe, it's not really a sport we're used to seeing.
-After me, it's true that my brother used to play baseball, but it's not common, it's quite rare, so I think it's going to be really nice.
+After me, it's true that my brother used to play baseball, but it's not common, it's pretty rare, so I think it's going to be really great.
 The atmosphere is going to be...
-Well, we're going to discover this atmosphere.
+Well, we're going to discover that atmosphere.

-And also in San Diego it's nice because we took an AirBnB in a...
-It's a bit of a caravan, a bungalow.
-So it's quite original, it's really nice.
+And also in San Diego it's great because we took an AirBnB in a...
+It's a bit like a caravan, a bungalow.
+So it's quite original, it's really pretty.
 It looks really cute.
-It's true that I'm also really looking forward to going to San Diego.
+I'm really looking forward to going to San Diego too.

 And it was you who took care of all the reservations for the car.
 Wasn't that too complicated?
-Wasn't it too expensive?
+It wasn't too expensive?

-Well, actually for the cars there are several options.
+Well, when it comes to cars, there are several options.
 Either you rent the car from a professional player.
 Like Hertz, like Avis, or something like that.
 Where it's quite expensive.
-Or there is the second option which is to go through platforms of putting in relation of private individual to private individual.
+Or there's the second option, which is to use one-to-one car rental platforms.

 So there's Getaround and the one I took is called Turo.
-So "T" "U" "R" "O" where in fact, there are cars, it is more developed on the North American market I think this site.
-And there we took a car which is quite good, quite comfortable, a Subaru, because we are going to do a lot of driving and so I said to myself that I still want a car...
-Without taking an SUV which is gigantic, I still want a car which is quite big.
-First of all because I think it's safer.
-If we ever have an accident or something, I want to have something that's still...
-Solid enough.
-And also more comfortable because we will drive, I don't know how much...
+So "T" "U" "R" "O" where in fact there are cars, it's more developed on the North American market I think this site.
+And here we've taken a fairly good, fairly comfortable car, a Subaru, because we're going to be doing a lot of driving, and so I said to myself, I still want a car...
+Without taking an SUV, which is gigantic, I still want a fairly large car.
+Firstly, because I think it's safer.
+If we ever have an accident or something, I want to have something that's... solid enough.
+And more comfortable too, because we'll be driving, I don't know how many...
 But maybe...
-I calculated, I think, around 3500 miles.
-So it's about 5000...
-Maybe even a little more than 5000 kilometers.
+I've calculated, I think, around 3500 miles.
+So that's about 5000...
+Maybe even a little over 5000 kilometers.

-It's true that the United States, it's very extended there, we have...
-So we do this roadtrip on the West Coast.
-But then, as Mathieu said, we go to Chicago.
-And for example for us, going from San Francisco to Chicago, it's still the United States.
-It couldn't be that far, but in fact, it's 4 hours by plane, it's huge.
+It's true that the United States is very spread out, we have...
+So we're doing this roadtrip on the West Coast.
+But then, as Mathieu was saying, we go to Chicago.
+And for us, going from San Francisco to Chicago is still the United States.
+It couldn't be that far, but in fact, it's 4 hours by plane, which is huge.

-In Europe, to fly for 4 hours is really...
-You go out of Europe.
-If you leave from Paris, it's really far, 4 hours.
-So we didn't imagine that the distances were... well, if we see it on the map.
-But it's true that between seeing it and really realizing it in terms of hours by plane or hours by road, there is a difference.
+In Europe, 4 hours by plane...
+You're out of Europe.
+If you start from Paris, it's really far away, 4 hours.
+So we didn't imagine that the distances were... well, if you can see it on the map.
+But it's true that between seeing it and actually doing it in terms of hours by plane or hours by road, there's quite a difference.

-And on food is there a type of food, or is there a type of restaurant that you really look forward to doing in the United States?
+And about food, is there a type of food, or is there a type of restaurant that you're really looking forward to doing in the U.S.?

 Yeah, actually, I really like eating hamburgers.
-So I had already heard a lot about it, I had tasted once, a fast food restaurant which is in the United States.
-I don't know if it's only in California, sorry not in California, if in California and I think also around Las Vegas, it's called In-N-Out.
+So I'd already heard a lot about it, I'd tried it once, a fast food place in the United States.
+I don't know if it's only in California, sorry not in California, but in California and I think also around Las Vegas, it's called In-N-Out.

-I think they were really good burgers, I can't wait to try them again.
-Then after... no, here it is, just the food, let's say on the road.
-So not three star restaurants, not crazy stuff, but burgers, fries.
-And that's it.
+I thought they were really good burgers, and I can't wait to try them again.
+And then... well, just the food, you know, the road food.
+So not three-star restaurants, not crazy stuff, but burgers and fries.
+So there you go.

 I really look forward to breakfasts too.
-It's really my favorite meal.
-And every time, in the American series, in the movies, we see that they always go to the restaurants where there are pancakes, waffles, that looks super good where you can get a refill of coffee.
+It really is my favorite meal.
+And every time, in American TV shows and movies, you see that they always go to restaurants where there are pancakes and waffles that look really good and where you can get as much coffee as you want.

-I'm really looking forward to eating that and also the Donuts.
-I love Donuts and it's true that in France, well, you can sometimes find them in supermarkets but not in all supermarkets.
-And they are not very elaborate Donuts.
+I'm really looking forward to that, and also to Donuts.
+I love Donuts and it's true that in France, well, you can sometimes find them in supermarkets, but not in all supermarkets.
+And they're not very elaborate donuts.
 And it's quickly...
 Here it's precisely...
-If it's stores specialized in Donuts, well stores, it's going to be quickly, very very expensive.
-There aren't any everywhere, so it's less.
+If it's specialized donut stores, well boutiques, it's going to be very, very expensive.
+They're not available everywhere, so it's less expensive.
 There are far fewer Donuts in France than in the United States.
-There is not, for example...
-What is the name of this chain?
-Dunkin Donuts, it doesn't exist in France.
-There are other countries in Europe where they exist but in France, I don't think there are any.
-It's true that I would really like to eat Donuts.
+There isn't, for example...
+What's the name of that chain?
+Dunkin Donuts doesn't exist in France.
+There are other countries in Europe where they exist, but I don't think there are any in France.
+It's true that I'd really like to eat Donuts.

 Yeah, me too.
 Donuts are really, really good.
 Every day.

-So now we're going to talk about another subject on a completely different topic.
-I wanted to know what were for you the three values to have as a human being and especially the three values that you would like to transmit to our children.
+So now we're going to tackle another subject on a completely different theme.
+I wanted to know what you thought were the three most important values to have as a human being and, above all, the three values you'd most like to pass on to our children.

 Ah!
 You can think a little.
 Yeah yeah...

 So the three values...
-I feel like ....
+I feel like....
 The values that matter most to me are loyalty.
-That is to say when you give your trust to someone, when someone gives me his trust, I don't betray it.
-So I think this is a value that is quite important for me.
+In other words, when you put your trust in someone, when someone puts their trust in me, I don't betray them.
+So I think that's a value that's pretty important to me.

-After the second value, I will say, it is the determination.
-It's... there you are, you have an objective in mind, you give your best to reach it.
-That is to say you don't give up at the first difficulty or that.
+The second value is determination.
+It's... when you have a goal in mind, you give your all to get there.
+In other words, you don't give up at the first sign of difficulty.

-And then after that, the third value is...
+And then, the third value is...
 The third value...
-Respect, I would say.
+Respect, I'd say.
 I knew you were going to say that.
 Yeah, respect is important.
 Respect for the people around you, respect for the elderly.
 Respecting people is really important.
-When there's a queue, you get in line, you don't get overtaken, you don't overtake of course.
-We respect the environment in its sense, the environment, at the same time the environment, the people around, we don't disturb them, we don't shout.
-Well, we don't do that kind of thing.
-I know I was brought up with these...
-With these values.
-And what about you?
+When there's a queue, you get in line, you don't get passed, you don't overtake, obviously.
+You respect the environment in the true sense of the word, you respect nature and all that, and at the same time, you don't disturb the people around you, you don't shout at them.
+We don't do that kind of thing.
+I know I was brought up with these... with these values.
+But what about you?

-I would say...
-Tolerance is important.
+Personally, I'd say...
+I think tolerance is important.
 Before being...
 To accept...
 To accept people with their differences.
 Tolerance is really...
-I think it's important because there is also a part of kindness, of benevolence, of...
+I think it's important because there's also an element of kindness, of benevolence, of...
 Also a little...
 Taking care of each other.

 I agree with you about determination.
-I think it's very important and it's a very good value to instill, to always surpass yourself, to not...
-If you fail, it's not a big deal, you bounce back and try again.
+I think it's super important and it's a great value to inculcate, to always, always surpass yourself, not to...
+Well, if you fail, it doesn't matter, you just bounce back and try again.
 That's really very important in life.
-It's a value that really allows you to move forward and it's very important.
-And what was the first value you said?
+It's a value that really helps you move forward, and that's really important.
+And what was the first value you mentioned?

 Ah loyalty!

-Because she didn't tell you anything but when she finds a bill on the floor, she doesn't pick up the money on the floor.
+Because she didn't tell you something, but when she finds a bill on the floor, she doesn't pick it up.

-But that's not even honesty, it's that I'm afraid it will bring me bad luck if...
-In fact in French there's an expression called "bien mal acquis ne profite jamais".
+But that's not even honesty, it's that I'm afraid it'll bring me bad luck if...
+Actually, in French there's an expression called "bien mal acquis ne profite jamais".

-I mean, one time I gave it to someone and another time I held it up and asked whose it was and of course two seconds later someone told me it was his.
-Well, I don't know if it's true, but then it's his conscience and once a 20.
+Well, one time I gave it to someone and another time I held it up in the air and asked whose it was and of course two seconds later someone told me it was his.
+Well, I don't know if it's true, after that it's his conscience and once a 20.

-On that we are a little different.
+That's where we're a bit different.
 I mean, I'm not going to...
 Obviously, I don't steal.
-But it's true that if I find a bill on the ground, I take it and I leave.
-Except if I see a bill falling out of a pocket, I'll pick it up and return it.
+But it's true that if I find a bill on the ground, I'll take it and go.
+Except if, really, if I see a bill falling out of a pocket, I'll pick it up and give it back.
 But if there's a bill lying around, I'll pick it up and put it in my pocket.

 Oh yeah, that's a good question.
-In fact, I think that if I had to go back to school, if I had to go to school, I think I would love to go to law school, to be, I don't know, a lawyer or to try to defend people a little bit, to find loopholes in the law, all that.
+In fact, I think that if I had to go back to school, if I had to go to school, I think I'd really like to study law, to be, I don't know, a lawyer or try to defend people a bit, find loopholes in the law, all that.

 Like Saul Goodman.

-Like Saul, that's right, like Saul Goodman.
+Like Saul, that's it, like Saul Goodman.
 I think that would be it.
-Or maybe some studies, let's say more computer science.
-Doing code and all that.
+Or studying, let's say more computer science.
+Code and all that.
 But the problem with these studies is that they require a high level of mathematics.
-And it's true that in mathematics I'm not really...
-I'm not very good.
-So in my opinion I would go more towards law and be a lawyer.
-I don't know what type of law because there are several types of law but I would say...
-I would have to dig deeper.
+And it's true that in math I'm not really...
+I'm not very good at it.
+So in my opinion, I'd go into law and be a lawyer.
+After that I don't know what type, because there are several types of law, but I'd say...
+I'd have to look into it.
 But in any case, yeah, the law is something that interests me.
 What about you?

-Well, frankly, I loved the studies I did.
-I went to a school of communication and journalism, but very practical.
-We had a lot of photo courses, radio courses, television courses where we filmed, did newscasts, things like that.
-And really, I really loved studying it.
+Well, frankly, I loved my studies.
+I went to a communications and journalism school, but it was very practical.
+We had a lot of photography courses, radio courses, television courses where we filmed, did newscasts, things like that.
+And I really loved studying there.

-And then I loved the jobs that it led me to, either more journalism or more communication and marketing.
-So frankly I feel like I would do the same thing again.
-In any case I have no regrets about the studies I did.
+And I also loved the jobs it led me to, either in journalism or in communications and marketing.
+So frankly, I think I'd do the same thing all over again.
+In any case, I have no regrets about my studies.

-Often when you choose your studies at 18, you don't know very well, so you either listen to your parents' advice.
-It's difficult, I think, to be sure that you really know...
-At 18, in reality, you have to choose the job you're going to do for the rest of your life.
-But I think I was not too wrong.
-I hesitated a lot when I chose.
-There were other jobs that interested me a lot.
+Often when you choose your studies at 18, you don't really know what you want to do, so you either listen to your parents' advice or you don't really know.
+It's difficult, I think, to be sure you really know...
+When you're 18, you're basically choosing the job you're going to do for the rest of your life.
+But I don't think I made too many mistakes.
+I hesitated a lot when it came to choosing.
+There were other professions that really interested me.

 But...
 Then you also met some very important people in your life during these studies.